geosolutions-it/MapStore2/docs/user-guide/timeline.md

 <img src="../img/timeline/snap-to-guide-layer.jpg" class="ms-docimage"/>

-If the animation is done with a *time interval layer*, this means that the time dimension of each individual feature will be handled as a time range, the user can choose the **Time interval snap point** from the options `Start` or `End`.
-An example of snapping from the `End` point for a *time interval layer* could be the following:
+If the time dimension of the layer has time ranges defined (start/end time) instead of time instants, the user can choose the **Time interval snap point** by selecting the option `Start` or `End`.
+An example of snapping to the `End` point could be the following:

 <img src="../img/timeline/time-interval-snap-point.gif" class="ms-docimage"/>